Perhapsatron: Z-pinch

 After a short time in Chicago, Tuck was hired by Los Alamos to work on the "Super" project (the hydrogen bomb), where he was put on the task of calculating the nuclear cross section of the deuterium-tritium fusion reaction.
 This work continued to pique his interest in fusion power, and he spent some time through 1951 considering the problem.

 At Los Alamos, Tuck acquainted the US researchers with the British efforts.
 By this point Lyman Spitzer had introduced his stellarator concept and was talking the idea around the energy establishment, seeking funding.
 In 1951 he approached the U.S. Atomic Energy Commission (AEC) to fund his design.
 Tuck was skeptical of Spitzer's enthusiasm and felt his aggressive development program was "incredibly ambitious".
 Tuck proposed a much less-aggressive program based on pinch.
-Both men presented their ideas in Washington, D.C. in May 1951.
+Both men presented their ideas in Washington, D.C., in May 1951.
 In July, Spitzer received $50,000, and Tuck was sent away without funding.
-Not to be outdone, Tuck convinced Norris Bradbury, the Los Alamos director, to give him $50,000 from the discretionary budget, using it to build the Perhapsatron.
+Not to be outdone, Tuck convinced Norris Bradbury, the Los Alamos director, to give him $50,000 from the discretionary budget.

 Still unconvinced that the concept would work on the first attempt, he called this approach, with Stanislaw Ulam's input, the Perhapsatron.
-Tuck assembled a small team, and using scrounged parts, built the first Perhapsatron in 1952/53.
+Tuck assembled a small team, and using scrounged parts and the budget money, built the first Perhapsatron in 1952/53.
 The Perhapsatron used a toroidal tube made in the local glass shop.
 In the middle of the toroid was a large iron core from a transformer, which was used to induce current into the gas.

 The Perhapsatron quickly displayed the same problems as the British experiments.
 No matter how slowly the current was added, once it reached a critical point the instabilities arose.
 In 1954, Martin David Kruskal and Martin Schwarzschild published a critical paper on the issue, which suggested that all Z-pinch devices were inherently unstable.
 Tuck proposed the addition of a second, steady, magnetic field running longitudinal along the tube, a concept he called "adding a backbone to the plasma".
 Several modifications to the Perhapsatron were made to test variations on these concepts, but none proved fruitful.